 Tamara Tyrer is a moving image installation and performance artist.

-Tyrer’s practice examines a female interior space-time through the use of such filmic techniques as slow motion, sound, circular timescapes and loops in order to explore and re-vision a female subjectivity.
-The films aim to create images as corporeal, sensory experiences through movement and sound.
-Through immersive and visceral evocations of female subjectivity, the work aims to explore alternative visualities that move away from a phallocentric paradigm of occularcentrism and objectification.
+At the heart of Tyrer's practice is an exploration of female subjectivity and interiority.
+The work evokes an interior space-time, with filmic techniques such as slow motion, effects, sound and circular timescapes, which aim to reconfigure, vision and re-vision a female subjectivity.
+The films aim to create images as corporeal, sensory experiences through the elemental and filmic materiality.
+Through immersive evocations of female subjectivity, the work explores metaphysical states of being, that aim to move away from dominant phallocentric paradigms.

 Tyrer has a PhD entitled 'Of Space and Time: Film and the Female Perfomer' from Central St Martins, London.

-Tyrer's work has been exhibited at, amongst others, Fisura Experimental Film Festival (Mexico City), The Lethaby Gallery (London), The National Gallery (London), The Courtauld (London), The V&A (London), ERBAN, Galerie des Beaux Arts, Nantes (France) and The Rochelle School (London).
+Tyrer's work has been exhibited at, amongst others, The Windows Gallery, Central St Martins (London), Fisura Experimental Film Festival (Mexico City), The Lethaby Gallery (London), The National Gallery (London), The Courtauld (London), The V&A (London), ERBAN, Galerie des Beaux Arts, Nantes (France) and The Rochelle School (London).

 Tamara Tyrer has given papers, presented her work and taken part in panel discussions at: The House of Fairy Tale's 'The Great Imagining' at Gavin Turk's Studio, London; 'Revisiting the Gaze' Conference at Chelsea College of Arts; 'ErotICA' at The ICA; 'Style Lounge' at The V&A and The Spotlight Symposiums at Central St Martins UAL, London.